North Georgia Bicycle Accident Lawyer

 In 2018, a total of 857 bicyclists lost their lives to traffic accidents in the United States.
 Each year, there are about 467,000 bicycle-related injuries.
 While these statistics are hard to look at, nothing is more difficult than suffering an injury or loss in a bicycle accident.

 At Pritchard Injury Firm, we understand this, and we know you are more than just a statistic.
-That’s why we dedicate ourselves to helping you get through the aftermath of bicycle accidents in Northwest Georgia and around Georgia.
+That’s why we dedicate ourselves to helping you get through the aftermath of bicycle accidents throughout all of Georgia.

 Our legal team is here for you.
 All you need to do is call us at (470) 577-8152 today.